BliniUBT/airubt/README.md

 # airubt
-The Inventory where the project of the LAB-COURSE 1 will be hosted.
+The Inventory where the project of the LAB-COURSE 1 subject will be hosted.